Divorce Or Bankruptcy: What To File First

 Why Should You File Before Divorce?

 When it comes to divorce and the division of property, debt is treated the same way and split along the same lines.
+If the amount of debt changes, it’s impossible to divvy it up.

-Even if you take on all the shared debt in the divorce settlement and then file bankruptcy, creditors can still go after your ex.
 They’re not bankrupt after all and remain on those documents.
-If they want, they can then come after you through a hold harmless clause.
+But, if they want, they can come after you through a hold harmless clause.

 A hold harmless clause is a provision where if a creditor comes after you or your ex for money both of you owe—for example, a mortgage on a house or shared credit card debt—but that one of you takes responsibility for in the divorce, the party relieved of the burden can seek restitution.

-In an instance like this, waiting to file bankruptcy until after divorce can backfire.
+In an instance like this, waiting to file for bankruptcy until after the divorce can backfire.
 You went through all the rigmarole, dealt with all of the headaches and consequences, and still damaged your credit.
 On top of all of that, you ultimately didn’t accomplish much of anything.

 Can They Affect Divorce Costs?